edgelesssys/constellation/docs/versioned_docs/version-2.12/getting-started/examples/filestash-s3proxy.md

 If you followed the s3proxy [Deployment](../../workflows/s3proxy.md#deployment) guide, this service points to a s3proxy pod.

 The deployment specifies all regions explicitly to prevent accidental data leaks.
-If one of your buckets were located in a region that is not part of the `hostAliases` key, traffic towards those buckets would not be redirected to s3proxy.
+If one of your buckets were located in a region that's not part of the `hostAliases` key, traffic towards those buckets would not be redirected to s3proxy.
 Similarly, if you want to exclude data for specific regions from going through s3proxy you can remove those regions from the deployment.

 The spec also includes a volume mount for the TLS certificate and adds it to the pod's certificate trust store.